medcomdk/dk-medcom-carecommunication/docs/assets/documents/GettingStartedWithCareCommunication.md

 ---

-## Governance for FHIR Validation
+## Governance for MedCom FHIR Validation

-This governance will be published soon.
-MedCom will notify vendors as soon as it becomes available.
-MedCom also provides a FHIR server that can be used to test your implementation with sample data.
+The [governance for MedCom FHIR Validation can be found here](https://medcomdk.github.io/MedComLandingPage/assets/documents/FHIRValidationGovernance.html), and contains both governance and guidance.